 This is where things start getting abstract, but don’t panic.
-There’s not really much more depth than this.
+There’s not much more depth than this.

 In previous tutorials, everything revolved around the concept of nodes.
 Scenes are simply a collection of nodes.
 They become active once they enter the scene tree.